victorgonco/tempo-api/readme.md

 ### Description

-This is a study project to practice web application development, using weather conditions as the main theme.
+This is a study project to consume an API, using weather conditions as the main theme.

 API consumed: https://www.visualcrossing.com/weather-api
-This API as usual, needs a token to run.
+You'll need to create a token and parameterize it to run this project, go to the link above.
-If you have one, just initialize the program filling an env variable under the name 'WEATHER_API_TOKEN' with it.
+If you have one, just initialize the program filling an env variable with the name 'WEATHER_API_TOKEN'.